 However, campus employees who cannot guarantee confidentiality will maintain privacy to the greatest extent possible.
 Information disclosed will be shared as necessary.
-Simon's Rock will limit the disclosure as much as practicable, even if the Director of Title IX and Civil Rights determines that the request for confidentiality cannot be honored.
+Simon's Rock will limit the disclosure as much as practicable, even if the Title IX Coordinator determines that the request for confidentiality cannot be honored.